Lucasmiiller01/NuclearReaction/README.md

 (Made in javascript language and Atom text editor | it is likely that works with all browsers, but only tests occurred with google chromer)

 # Game Resume
-The user will tap in the atom in order to earn points to evolve the atom (Exemple: Pass hydrogen to helium).
+The user need evade from the neutrinos.

 # TODO:
 	- Add a GUI inteface with sound volume settings)